Fast track process non-EU citizens

 - IND recognised sponsors can submit an application for a residence and work permit before the non-EU highly skilled migrant, researcher or professional artist arrives in the Netherlands, enabling the employee to commence work almost immediately after arrival.

 - Non-EU employees do not need to register at the offices of the municipality and the IND desk separately.
-The formal procedures consist of collecting residence permits, registering with the municipality and receiving a personal consultation about living and working in the Maastricht Region in one day and at one location – providing a one-stop-shop.
-This is offered at Expat Centre Maastricht Region in just one appointment.
+The formal procedures consist of collecting residence permits, registering with the municipality and receiving a personal consultation about living and working in the Maastricht Region in 1 day and at 1 location.
+This is offered at Expat Centre Maastricht Region in just 1 appointment.

-- Instead of taking up to 90 days, a decision regarding residence and work permits can be heard within two weeks.
+- Instead of taking up to 90 days, a decision regarding residence and work permits can be heard within 1 weeks.

-- From the moment of application, the entire municipal registration process can take up to four weeks, however when utilising the Fast Track process the applicant receive their required paperwork within three working days.
+- From the moment of application, the entire municipal registration process can take up to 4 weeks, however when utilising the Fast Track process the applicants receive their required paperwork within 3 working days.

 Non-EU employees Fast Track process

-- Depending on the employee’s country of origin, the IND recognised sponsor files an application with the IND for a VVR (residence permit), a GVVR (combined residence and work permit) or the TEV procedure (which begins with an MVV).
+- Depending on the employee’s country of origin, the IND recognised sponsor files an application with the IND for a machtiging tot voorlopig verblijf – MVV (authorisation for temporary stay), a GVVR (combined residence and work permit) or the Toegang en Verblijf – TEV procedure (which begins with an MVV).

-- IND makes a decision within two weeks and informs the employer.
+- IND makes a decision within 2 weeks and informs the employer.

-- Employer contacts Expat Centre Maastricht Region to schedule a one-stop-shop consult with Fast Track process.
+- Employer contacts Expat Centre Maastricht Region to start the Fast Track municipal registration process.

-- On the appointment the employee will collect the residence permit, register with the municipality and receives a personal consultation about living and working in the Maastricht Region.
+- At the appointment the employee will collect the residence permit, or if not yet done, get the biometric details taken, register with the municipality and receive a personal consultation about living and working in the Maastricht Region.

-- Employees utilizing the one-stop-shop with Fast Track process are assured of an accelerated issuance of their BSN (3 working days).
+- Employees utilizing the Fast Track process are assured of an accelerated issuance of their Burgerservicenummer – BSN (citizen service number) within 3 working days.

-The IND is present at Maastricht International Centre, every Tuesday, Thursday and Friday for the specific purposes of issuing residence permit cards, collecting biometric information, issuing residence endorsements stickers or return visas.
+The IND is present at Maastricht International Centre, every Tuesday, Thursday and Friday for the specific purposes of issuing residence permits, collecting biometric information, issuing residence endorsement stickers or return visas.
 Visits to IND desk in Maastricht are by appointment only.

-When a residence permit card is ready for collection in Maastricht a letter will be sent by the IND.
-This letter is needed when collecting the permit card.
+When a residence permit is ready for collection in Maastricht a letter will be sent by the IND.
+This letter is needed when collecting the permit.